 -Sustainability and environmental issues

-The Creative Curriculum
+The Core Curriculum

 For our core subjects, we use a variety of planning resources as we believe that following one programme does not provide the bespoke teaching and learning experience that we want for our pupils.
 Using prior knowledge as a starting point for all future planning and teaching, we plan lessons which are required for all pupils to make progress.

 Writing has 4 purposes - to entertain, to inform, to discuss and to persuade.
 Our teaching is based on a 'talk for writing' approach with lessons following a cycle through the processes of immersion, imitation, invention and independence.

-Maths is taught primarily through the White Rose Maths programme. skills are taught in small steps and consolidated and applied throughout the lesson.
+Maths is taught primarily through the White Rose Maths programme.
+Skills are taught in small steps and consolidated and applied throughout the lesson.
 Problem solving and reasoning are integral components of our Maths lessons.

 For the CORE subjects of English and maths, we use the NFER standardised assessments.
 We capture data at 3 points across the year, but this will be in accordance with the needs of the child.

 We have a minimum core offer for all vulnerable pupils and pupils who aren't making the required progress, allowing us to be certain that we are meeting our INTENT of developing pupils academically.
 Both CORE and Foundation lessons are designed with a CPA approach, providing our pupils with the scaffolding required to access the learning at all levels.
 We place a huge emphasis on pupil engagement and design lessons with the help of our pupils.
 Pupil voice is used to support all decision making at Langdale.

-Pupils leave Langdale Primary School with a secure understanding of the academic content; with the understanding of how to be socially, morally, spiritually and culturally responsible and aware; how to make positive contributions to the local area and how to endeavour to be the best that they can be.
+Pupils leave Langdale Primary School with a secure understanding of the academic content; with the understanding of how to be socially, morally, spiritually and culturally responsible and globally aware; how to make positive contributions to the local area and how to endeavour to be the best that they can be.
 We aim for all of our children to leave Langdale respectful, skillful, ambitious and with a thirst for life and all it has to offer.